 Round cages are not recommended as budgies need to have corners where they will feel secure.

-Having a variety of perches is best.
+Having a good variety of natural wood perches of varying diameters is best.

 Plastic perches are not recommended.

-Natural wood perch
+Natural wood perches

-Multiple branch perch
+Multiple branch perches

 Comfy Clam Perch